jivison/STEM-SLAM/help/READMEs/ssh_setup.md

 You will now have to do this on the stem-server.

+Before doing this, you need to edit ```STEM-SLAM/server_files/controls/ansible/generateSSH.yaml``` and change /home/mattecatte to /home/pi where ever it appears.

 There, run the same ```bash ssh_setup.sh``` command, this time replacing all the ```/home/pi/``` with ```/home/stem-server/```s and ```stem_server_rsa``` with ```<your data type>_pi_rsa``` where <your data type> is your data type.

 When you get to the hostname and IP bit, enter ```pi``` for the hostname, and the IP of the Pi for the IP (this can be found by running ```hostname -I``` on the Pi).